Ground-Breaking Will Begin Fall 2018

 Current Status of Renovation Project

+Groundbreaking for the new student cabin phase is currently scheduled for fall 2018.
+Completion of the project is expected before spring classes resume in May of 2018.
 Architectural and engineering diagrams for the student cabin renovation have been completed by Greg Mason of Krikor Architecture in Jackson, Wyoming, in consultation with the University architect, LSA Facilities management, and Department and Camp Davis staff.
 A variety of engineering sites tests have also been completed, including well pump tests and perc tests.
 Potential cabin manufacturers have been visited in the Rocky Mountain region.
-Once sufficient funds for the renovation are committed, plans can immediately be submitted to the University’s Board of Regents and to the City of Jackson and the State of Wyoming for approval and construction can commence.
+Plans will be submitted to the University’s Board of Regents and to the City of Jackson and the State of Wyoming for approval and construction can commence.
 A PDF document of architectural site plans and cabin plans is available here.

 An internet improvement plan is in place and negotiations are ongoing with the local internet service provider to develop this service.